martin3141/mrs_apps_containers/README.md

 For non-trival tasks, this command should be embedded in a SLURM jobfile and submitted to the cluster in the usual way with the `sbatch` command.

 Once built with the above method, R package versions are fixed within the container.
-R packages can be updated after the build process, but will be installed into the R user library on the host.
+R packages may be updated after the build process, but will be installed into the R user library on the host.
 The user library path is set to $HOME/R/apptainer/PLATFORM_R-VERSION and will take precedence over the containerised versions.

 To update to the latest stable spant version :